Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 Take a break from the hustle and bustle of the boardwalk and revel in the beauty of Halifax’s national historic Victorian Gardens.

-The gardens are a favourite Halifax attraction by both locals and tourists.
+Located on Spring Garden Road, the gardens are a favourite Halifax attraction by both locals and tourists.

 Enclosed by an ornate wrought iron fence, the gardens span 16 acres in the middle of the city.